LLM Fine-Tuning for Custom AI Business Solutions

 You want to improve data safety

 There are strict laws regulating the use and handling of sensitive information, especially in industries like finance or healthcare.
 In addition, there are specific AI regulations that are constantly being updated and must be taken seriously.
 As a result, many organizations fear that the use of LLMs could jeopardize their data security and privacy, and even lead to legal problems.
-However, fine-tuning not only addresses these concerns but also enhances data protection.
+However, fine-tuning LLMs not only addresses these concerns but also enhances data protection.

 In reality, the threat to data safety lies not in a model itself but in an environment where you fine-tune it.
 By “environment” we mean physical hardware, the software infrastructure, the data handling procedures, and the security measures.
 Creating a controlled and secure environment helps to ensure that sensitive information is never exposed or misused.